 Here at SYFY WIRE, it’s no secret that we enjoy celebrating the things that we love.
 Sometimes that takes the form of unranked lists.
 To us, that’s love.

 Join us as our entire staff celebrates anything and everything in genre through our series of “25 Greatest from the last 25 years” lists.
 They are all unranked, because all of the people, movies, shows, comics, props (and so on) have equal standing for us.

 Whether it’s looking for an escape from our modern world or trying to make sense of it, the worlds created in fantasy films transport and inspire us in ways other genres just don't.
-Come grab your Hogwarts letter, check the back of your wardrobe, or just wait for Gandalf on the front porch as we take a look at our 25 favorite fantasy films from the last 25 years (P.S. we'll be doing a sci-fi films list, don't ye worry).
+Come grab your Hogwarts letter, check the back of your wardrobe, or just wait for Gandalf on the front porch as we take a look at our 25 favorite fantasy films from the last 25 years (P.S. our list of sci-fi films is right here, don't ye worry).

 Being John Malkovich